What is Zakat?

 How does Invitation To Islam (ITI) distribute your zakat?

-ITI distributes your zakat to the poor and needy people in West Africa.
+ITI distributes your zakat to the poor and needy people in Africa.
 Among the people ITI gives zakat to are:

 • New Muslims